pradeephubgit/appsignal-docs/source/nodejs/tracing/span.html.md

 - Retrieving the Tracer.
 - Retrieving the current span.
 - Creating a child span and setting its name.
-- Assigning the sample data to the span.
-It is important to note that at present the UI does not support displaying of sample data for child spans, so it must always be attached to the root for now.
 - Closing the child span.

 ```js